 The gross axle weight rating (GAWR) and the gross vehicle weight rating (GVWR) for your vehicle are on the certification label attached to the driver's (or front passenger’s) door.
 Exceeding these ratings can cause an accident or vehicle damage.
 You can calculate the weight of your load by weighing the items (and people) before putting them in the vehicle.
 Be careful not to overload your vehicle.

-Kia Niro 2017 (DE HEV) Service Manual: Seat Heater Switch Description and operation
+Kia Niro 2017 (DE HEV) Service Manual: Front Seat Belt Retractor Components and components location

-Kia Niro 2017 (DE HEV) Service Manual: Description and operation
+Kia Niro 2017 (DE HEV) Service Manual: Side Impact Sensor (SIS) Description and operation